Hotel Ritz (Lisbon)

-The Hotel Ritz (Lisbon), now a Four Seasons hotel, is located in the Portuguese capital of Lisbon.
+The Four Seasons Hotel Ritz Lisbon is a luxury hotel located in the Portuguese capital of Lisbon.
 It was built in the 1950s on the wishes of the leader of the Portuguese Estado Novo dictatorship, António de Oliveira Salazar, who considered that the capital had no hotel of sufficient quality for important foreign visitors.

 Historical Context

 Since 1912, there had been the idea in Lisbon that the construction of a large luxury hotel was a pressing need.
 In the 1930s, a leading hotelier did purchase land for this purpose but eventually ended up selling it.
 The idea resurfaced when planning was underway for the Portuguese World Exhibition (Exposição do Mundo Português), which was held in Lisbon in 1940 to mark 800 years since the foundation of the country and 300 years since the restoration of independence from Spain.
 It was considered that there would be many important visitors without anywhere suitable for them to stay.
 The plan was to call the new hotel A Casa do Império (The House of the Empire).
 However, although several hotel projects were considered all were abandoned.